message/iata/NO.md

 - passengers with:
 - a COVID-19 certificate with a QR code, issued in Denmark, Norway or Sweden; or
 - a digital EU Digital COVID Certificate (EU DCC); or
-- an NHS Covid Pass with a QR code, issued in England, Northern Ireland, Scotland or Wales; or
-- a COVID-19 certificate issued in Albania, Andorra, Armenia, Faroe Isl., Iceland, Israel, Liechtenstein, Monaco, Morocco, North Macedonia (Rep.), Panama, San Marino, Switzerland, Turkey, Ukraine or Vatican City (Holy See).
+- a COVID-19 certificate with a QR code issued in Albania, Andorra, Armenia, Faroe Isl., Iceland, Israel, Liechtenstein, Monaco, Morocco, North Macedonia (Rep.), Panama, San Marino, Switzerland, Turkey, Ukraine, United Kingdom or Vatican City (Holy See).
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty).
 2. Passengers and airline crew must complete a registration form before arrival.
 The form can be obtained at <a href="https://reg.entrynorway.no/">https://reg.entrynorway.no/</a>
 - This does not apply to: